bajax/scratchy/readme.md

 Anything-goes, there's no rules other than basic courtesy.
 Anonymity is optional.
 Spontaneity is the name of the game, and adding to others' work is encouraged.
 The rule of thumb is that you judge others on their efforts and intentions, and only move to throw someone out if they become obnoxious.

+In this mode, anons are given a random number or symbol that you can use to file complaints against them if they start scribbling over everything or being disruptive.
+If a user receives too many complaints, they are thrown out.
+Their unique identifier will be randomized and re-assigned whenever the canvas is cleared.

 It shouldn't be too difficult to capture exceptionally good scratch sessions and replay them later.

 ### Oekaki